 Even though the violence had abated, the RAND remained weak after a churn around the higher interim area around 14.70 area (with weekly MA-41 at 14.72 at that time.)
-However, that is with the more prominent recent and historic congestion into the 15.00-.10 area it was recently above on the EMERGING CURRENCIES pressure, only stopping into the next congestion in the mid-15.00 area.
+However, that is with the more prominent recent and historic congestion into the 15.00-.10 area it was recently above, only stopping into the next congestion in the mid-15.00 area.